chrisleekr/binance-trading-bot/README.md

 **So use it at your own risk!
 I have no responsibility for any loss or hardship incurred directly or indirectly by using this code.**

-**Before update any changes, make sure record last buy price in the note.
-It may lose the configuration or last buy price.**
+**Before updating the bot, make sure to record the last buy price in the note.
+It may lose the configuration or last buy price records.**

+## Breaking Changes

+As I introduce a new feature, I did lots of refactoring the code including settings.
+If the bot version is lower than the version `0.0.57`, then the update will cause lost your settings and the last buy price records.
+You must write down settings and the last buy price records and re-configure after the upgrade.

+If experiences any issue, simply delete all docker volumes/images and re-launch the bot.

 ## How it works

-### Trading Bot
+### Trailing Buy/Sell Bot

-This bot is buying at the lowest price without any indicator, never sell under purchase price.
-And chase rising money.
-Stop chaser methodology was the idea from [@d0x2f](https://github.com/d0x2f).
-I have found MACD indicators often mislead buying signal.
-In box pattern market, buy signal with the lowest price is effective than using MACD indicators.
+This bot is using the concept of trailing buy/sell order which allows following the price fall/rise.

 - The bot can monitor multiple symbols.
 Each symbol will be monitored per second.